REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Introduction

-In summary, our primary contribution is an LLM-based framework \textbf{\ours} that leverages a hierarchical summary of multi-sensory robot data for failure explanation and correction.
-To systematically evaluate \ours, we also release the \textbf{RoboFail} dataset.
-The dataset includes 100 failure demonstrations created from the AI2THOR simulation environment and 30 real-world failure demonstrations collected with a UR5e robot arm.
-We hope the dataset will encourage the development of more explainable and robust embodied AI systems.
+To systematically evaluate \ours, we also create the \textbf{RoboFail} dataset, which includes 100 failure demonstrations generated in the AI2THOR simulation \cite{kolve2017ai2} and 30 real-world failure demonstrations collected with a UR5e robot arm.
+We hope the dataset will encourage development of more explainable and robust embodied AI systems.